matiasmercado-ar/matiasmercado-ar/README.md

 * 🌍  I'm from Argentina
 * 🚀  I love to work with open sources proyects
-* 🎓  I'm currently studying an AWS Cloud Practitioner Cert.
+* 🎓  I'm a Network Technician and I'm currently finishing my Licence on System Administration and Networks
+* 🔧 I'm a System Administrator and Linux nerd
-* 🌱  I'm on track with learning more about DevOps, Security, and Infrastructure.
+* 🌱  I'm on track with Security Ops
-* 📫  Visit my blog blog.matiasmercado.ar
+* 📫  Visit my web www.matiasmercado.ar